 Private tour to Gobustan Mud Volcanoes

-Are you interested in a private tour to the Gobustan Mud Volcanoes in Azerbaijan?
+Are you interested in a private tour to Gobustan or to any other place in Azerbaijan?
 Tell us about your ideas and immediately get an offer without obligation from us.

 How to get there

 The 70 km ride from Baku to Gobustan National Park takes around one hour.

 From Baku, there are busses to the Gobustan National Park.
 From there you should take one of the local taxis (located above the museum).

 The distance from Baku International Airport is 86 km.
 The journey by car or taxi takes about one and a half-hour.